ubt-ai3/franka-proxy/README.md

 - A client/controller library for integration into your own project.
 - A server application that runs on the computer connected to the Franka Emika robot.

-Both components are typically installed via [`vcpkg` (tested version: 2025.10.17)](https://github.com/microsoft/vcpkg).
+Both components are typically installed via [`vcpkg`](https://github.com/microsoft/vcpkg) (last tested version: master at date 2025-12-05).
 You can either use the provided overlay ports in `./tools/vcpkg-overlay-ports/` or, if available to you, the internal AI3 `vcpkg` fork: https://resy-gitlab.inf.uni-bayreuth.de/tools/vcpkg.git

 ### Installation